Parker Scheduled to Present at - GuruFocus.com

 CLEVELAND, Feb.
-15, 2023 (GLOBE NEWSWIRE) -- Parker Hannifin Corporation (NYSE: PH), the global leader in motion and control technologies, today announced that it is scheduled to present at the Barclays Industrial Select Conference in Miami Beach, Florida on February 22, 2023 at 10:55 a.m.
+16, 2023 (GLOBE NEWSWIRE) -- Parker Hannifin Corporation (: PH), the global leader in motion and control technologies, today announced that it is scheduled to present at the Citi Global Industrial Tech and Mobility Conference in Miami, Florida on February 23, 2023 at 10:30 a.m.
 Eastern time.

 Parker's scheduled presenter is Todd Leombruno, Executive Vice President and Chief Financial Officer.
 A live webcast of the presentation will be accessible on Parker's investor information website at www.phstock.com and will be archived on the site.